This post contains affiliate links.

 - Bake the crust for 5 minutes.
 Remove from oven and set aside while you make the cheesecake filling.

-- Bake for 60-70 minutes, or until the sides of the cheesecake have just set and the center is just barely jiggly.
+- Bake: Bake for 50-60 minutes, or until the sides of the cheesecake have set and the center is just barely jiggly.

-- Remove it from the oven (it will continue to bake as it cools).
-Remove the tinfoil and allow the cheesecake to cool completely on a wire cooling rack.
+- Cool: Remove cheesecake from water bath, remove the foil from around the pan, and allow cheesecake to cool completely on a wire cooling rack.
+Then. refrigerate the cheesecake for several hours before serving.

-- When the cheesecake has chilled in the fridge, remove the pan sides (I like to gently run a dull butter knife along the inner edge of the pan before I release the springform pan sides).
+- Remove springform pan: Once the cheesecake has chilled in the fridge, remove the pan sides (I like to gently run a dull butter knife along the inner edge of the pan before I release the springform pan sides).

 - Serve with caramel sauce (homemade or store-bought) and whipped cream on top, if desired.